learning-zone/angular-basics/README.md

 class App {
 }
 ```
-* **@Self**
-The @Self decorator tells DI to look for a dependency only from itself, so it will not walk up the tree.
+**@Self**: The `@Self` decorator tells DI to look for a dependency only from itself, so it will not walk up the tree.

-When @Host is used, Angular will look for a value that is bound on either the component injector for the element that this Directive/Component exists on, or on the injector of the parent component.
+When `@Host` is used, Angular will look for a value that is bound on either the component injector for the element that this Directive/Component exists on, or on the injector of the parent component.
 Angular calls this parent component the "host".
 ```typescript
 class Dependency {}